jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 </div>

+You can examine what the script above is doing.
+It is uploading our RPM file to an iControl REST endpoint *a chunk at a time*.
+The iControl REST FileWorker is taking these chunks and reassembling the final uploaded file.
+This is an example of *file streaming* our RPM to the API Services Gateway over HTTP. *File streaming* is another fundmental way micro services handle file processing. *File Streaming* allows for the resumption of uploading along chunk boundaries.

 **Step 2.
 Make a request to initiate an install task for the TrustedProxy iControl LX Extension in the API Services Gateway Container**

 iControl LX extension RPMs are not like standard Red Hat RPM files.
-You can not simply use the `rpm` utilities to install iControl LX extensions.
+You can not simply use the `rpm` utilities and libraries to install iControl LX extensions.
 The installation of an iControl LX extension requires the iControl REST framework to run an install *'task'* in your behalf.
+While this breaks our ability to use standard RPM publishing (RPM repository downloads, cloud-init installation, ansible package modules, etc), it does some very micro service friendly things for us.

+The use of iControl REST extension install tasks accomplishes two things.

+First, it makes the installation task *asynchronous*.
+You initiate the task which then *runs in the background*.
+You can query the progress of your install task at any time after initiating the task.
+Get used to this pattern of behavior.
+Asynchronous request processing is a major way we increase the efficiency and concurrency of services.

+Secondly, using install tasks allows for the decomposition of the installation into *stages*.
+Only one of these *stages* includes using RPMs to copy the files into the right place.
+Another stage in the install process publishes the extension URL namespace.
+Without this, you could not access your extension through the iControl REST service listener (you know at `/mgmt/[YOUR EXTENSION NAMESPACE HERE]`).
+Internally iConrol REST itself is a collection of workers all accessed through the same service listener (the `restjavad` process listening on TCP 127.0.0.1:8100 on each host).
+Our extension code simply becomes a way to publish a new worker to which the iControl REST listener can issue requests.

+We can always create *wrapper* RPM files which turn the install back into a synchronous process, but enable the use of standard RPM tools.
+Obviously the RPMs would require iControl REST to be running in order to install or uninstall our extensions.
+We still need the install to handle all phases of the process.

 **Use curl in the F5 Container Demonstration Device SSH session**